Azure-Samples/ms-identity-aspnet-webapi-onbehalfof/README.md

 Important things to notice:

-- After the **SignIn**, the user token will be cached and it can be acquired again by calling [AcquireTokenSilent](https://docs.microsoft.com/en-us/dotnet/api/microsoft.identity.client.iclientapplicationbase.acquiretokensilentasync?view=azure-dotnet).
+- After the **Sign-In**, the user token will be cached and it can be acquired again by calling [AcquireTokenSilent](https://docs.microsoft.com/en-us/dotnet/api/microsoft.identity.client.iclientapplicationbase.acquiretokensilentasync?view=azure-dotnet).
 - `MsalUiRequiredException` will be thrown if there is no token for that user with the specified scope in the cache, or it got expired.
 This case requires the user to **Sign-In** again.

 ### TodoListService